matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 * `PUT /_matrix/federation/v1/send_knock/{roomId}/{eventId}`
 * `PUT /_matrix/federation/unstable/xyz.amorgan/send_knock/{roomId}/{eventId}`

-And finally, an unstable prefix is added to the key that comes down `/sync`, the join rule for rooms and the `content.membership` key of the member event sent into rooms when a user has knocked successfully.
+Finally, an unstable prefix is added to the key that comes down `/sync`, the join rule for rooms and the `content.membership` key of the member event sent into rooms when a user has knocked successfully.
 Instead of `knock`, experimental implementations should use `xyz.amorgan.knock`.